What is business process reengineering (BPR)? Automate repetitive tasks with AI‑driven automation and RPA

 5. Develop and test your hypothesis

-Develop new workflow and procedures, then communicate to the relevant stakeholders.
+Develop new workflows and procedures, and then communicate them to the relevant stakeholders.
 Create test scenarios for any new or enhanced functions within your revamped process.

 6. Implement the new process